mekise/git-primer/README.md

 git push
 ```

-Push a new branch on the remote
+Here, some commands to work with the branches on the remote
 ```
-git push -u origin feature1 (or --set-upstream)
+git branch -r (to list the branches on the remote) git push -u origin feature1 (to push a new branch on the remote) git push -d origin feature1 (to close a branch on the remote)
 ```

 ## The life-saver .gitignore